pln-fing-udelar/wn-mcr-transform/README.md

 $ ./generate_all.sh <path to MCR_ROOT> <path to WORDNET_EN_ROOT>
 ```

 After step 3, the data.* and index.* files contained in RESULT_ROOT will be replaced with new versions containing the MCR 3.0 information for the desired language.

-The available languages so far and their codes are:
+The available languages so far in MCR and their codes are:

 * Catalan - cat
 * English - eng